 Trains: Julia Morgan commuted to SLO CAL from the Bay Area

 AMTRAK still runs the lines with the Coast Starlight.
 Another option opens up if you want to take the rails from the south, with the Pacific Surfliner all the way to San Diego.
 Enjoy private rooms on the Coast Starlight, sleeping families of four, or other rooms for two with private bathrooms and turndown service.
 Or arrive efficiently with coach tickets.
 While on the rails, visit the San Luis Obispo Railroad Museum for a glimpse of their rolling stock on display outside.
-Saturdays are when the museum is traditionally open (check Covid-19 restrictions).
+The museum is open every Saturday from 10 a.m. to 4 p.m.
 More rail cars you say?
 Jaunt down to the Oceano Train Depot to glimpse their rolling stock outside the historic structure, now moved 400 yards north of the original site where it originally operated from 1904 until 1973.

 Oceano Train Depot